EGY.COM - COMMUNITY

 1891 senior Freemason Lodge members who besides Egypt's ruler include among others future nationalist prime minister Saad Zaghloul Pasha

-Last month in Jordan a prestigious lineup of Western leaders led by incumbent President Clinton and three former US presidents paid their last respects to King Hussein.
-While all kinds of deductions as to why they had all turned up were disputed live on national TV from Bangkok to Cape Town, one inference was passed by.
-The wily king may have also been a Prince of Jerusalem, one of the highest titles conferred by Freemasons.
+Last month in Jordan a prestigious lineup of Western leaders led by incumbent President Clinton and three former US presidents paid their respects to the late King Hussein.
+While all kinds of deductions as to why they all turned up were disputed live on national TV, from Bangkok to Cape Town, one inference was passed by.
+The wily king may have been a Prince of Jerusalem, one of the highest titles conferred by Freemasons.

-Whether or not Hussein visited Masonic lodges and took part in their rituals is unknown, yet there are persistent claims in certain circles that he was an honorary Grand Master.
-Not peculiar for a monarch who spent most of his reign juggling alliances, some more treacherous than others.
+Whether or not Hussein visited Masonic lodges there are persistent claims in certain circles the Jordanian monarch was an honorary Grand Master.
+Not peculiar for a king who spent most of his reign juggling alliances, some more treacherous than others.

-As a Freemason King Hussein would have kept excellent company for, besides the Mozarts, Goethes and Garibaldis, most of Europe's royals and several former American presidents including its sitting vice-president, are professedly on the Masonic roster.
+As an alleged Freemason King Hussein kept excellent company.
+Besides the Mozarts, Goethes and Garibaldis, most of Europe's royals and several former American presidents including its sitting vice-president, are professedly on the Masonic roster.

-But wait a minute.
+But wait a minute!
 Hussein Ibn Talal far from being a Westerner was a descendant of the Prophet.
-How then could a Moslem notable of his standing become an alleged member of a secret society with origins in the heartland of a 17th century Judeo-Christian Europe?
+How then could a Moslem notable of his standing become a member of a secret society with origins in the heartland of a 17th century Judeo-Christian Europe?